MayerT1/MayerT1/README.md

 Tim is also a Research Scientist with the University of Alabama in Huntsville (UAH) and member of the Laboratory for Applied Science (LAS).

-Tim is also a Google Developer Expert for Google Earth Engine working with GEE and Google Cloud Platform to use ML, DL, AI to address environmental issue around the world.
+Tim is also a Google Developer Expert for Google Earth Engine (GEE) working with GEE and Google Cloud Platform to use ML, DL, AI to address environmental issue around the world.